 To understand the treatment it is necessary to give a brief summary of how the kidney’s work.

-Prescription diet: Which contains a lower percentage of protein and less phosphorus than normal cat food.
+- Prescription diet: These diets contain a lower percentage of protein and less phosphorus than normal cat food.
 Cats need protein every day for growth, building muscles and repairing tissue.
 After the body uses the protein in the foods, a waste product called urea is made.
 Cats with kidney failure are not able to get rid of this urea normally.
 Damaged kidneys may not be able to remove phosphorus from the blood.
 This causes the level of phosphorus in the blood to become too high.
 A high blood phosphorus level may cause the cat to lose calcium

 What is the likely outcome for a cat with PKD?